-- 3.133 Orientation and getting around (legibility) within the estate is difficult mainly because of the siting of the current buildings.
-There is poor definition of streets and spaces and a lack of built or landscape enclosure to aid this, making it unclear where the private or public spaces are. - 3.134 The creation of clear and unobstructed views through the design of streets is important for people to find their way around (legibility) the estate and to physically and visually link the estate to the wider area. - 3.135 The Tramlink extension proposals are still at a feasibility stage.
-This engagement may also open up opportunities to improve the quality of Morden Road Therefore early engagement with TfL will be required to inform development proposals for this site. - 3.136 Landmark buildings should be designed to be sympathetic to surrounding buildings and spaces.
+3.132 Orientation and getting around (legibility) within the estate is difficult mainly because of the siting of the current buildings.
+There is poor definition of streets and spaces and a lack of built or landscape enclosure to aid this, making it unclear where the private or public spaces are.

+- 3.133 The creation of clear and unobstructed views through the design of streets is important for people to find their way around (legibility) the estate and to physically and visually link the estate to the wider area. - 3.134 Townscape features should be used as a design framework in which to deliver the vision for High Path of an interpretation of the New London Vernacular.
+Within this framework proposals should create a strongly urban re-imagining of this style with excellent access to public transport.
+Proposals will be expected to integrate well with the surrounding urban form in terms of layout, scale and massing, whilst making the best possible use of land.
+How successfully this is done will be a key requirement against which design quality is assessed. - 3.135 The new estate should ensure its built form has a clear definition of private and public space and a range of appropriate landmarks, views (vistas) and focal points to aid orientation around and within the estate. - 3.136 The quality of Morden Road should be improved by enabling the creation of a consistent street width with parallel building lines, tree planting and appropriate building heights either side of the street. - 3.137 The Tramlink extension proposals are still at a feasibility stage.
+This engagement may also open up opportunities to improve the quality of Morden Road Therefore early engagement with TfL will be required to inform development proposals for this site. - 3.138 Landmark buildings should be designed to be sympathetic to surrounding buildings and spaces.
 The layout of the estate should be designed to ensure it seamlessly integrates into the surrounding area.
 It will also help enable any future development on adjacent sites and the wider area to integrate well with the estate.
 Examples include the area to the southern side of High Path and northern side of Merantun Way.
 The creation of streets that meet the edges of the estate, and can go beyond them at a later date, is therefore of key importance.